Table of Contents

 OOO

-This material is available for someone who wants a deep dive into superscalar, speculative, out-of-order register dataflow.
+This material is available for anyone who wants a deep dive into superscalar, speculative, out-of-order register dataflow.

 This is a good example of something that cannot be taught, only learned.